fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs calendar_duration %}
 The duration of the task in terms of calendar time.
+Represented as an epoch timestamp, or the number of seconds from midnight, January 1, 1970.
+{% enddocs %}

+{% docs calendar_duration_sec %}
+The duration of the task in terms of calendar time (in seconds).
 {% enddocs %}

 {% docs close_notes %}